indratanusaha/indratanusaha.github.io/_posts/2025-11-02-my-blog-post.md

 ## Narrative engineering & the "self-made" myth

-We have been fed the dream of the “self-made man,” while the system itself ensures most remain exploited.
+We have been fed the dream of the “self-made” person with all the riches, while the system itself ensures most remain exploited.
 The illusion of opportunity sidelined the reality of ownership of resources.
 No one is self-made.
 Everyone has parts within themselves that are remnants of the people who loved them.
 A child comes into the world a blank slate.
 Everything he accumulates is from his response to stimulus.

 From the 1980s, we have been fed the idea of 'work hard & you'll be the next millionaire'.
 Accounting inflation, that means a billionaire now.
 The reality that every common person is closer to becoming homeless than a billionaire has been successfully sidelined by narrative engineering.
 This is a curious case of pretending that 'trickle-down economics' was working.
 (Read more here: https://en.wikipedia.org/wiki/Trickle-down_economics)